Continual Lie algebras determined by chain complexes: Introduction

-The idea of this work is to use properties of general chain complexes, (with spaces possessing sets of parameters) in order to derive the structure of continual Lie algebras.
-The plan of the paper is the following.
+The idea of this work is to use properties of the general chain complexes (with complex spaces depending on sets of parameters) endowed with a product in order to derive the structure of continual Lie algebras.
+The main result of this paper consists in the following \begin{theorem} For the set $I_0$ of all pairs of independent elements $\alpha_i^{(K_i)}$, the orthogonality condition \eqref{ortho}, with existence of the left and right principal ideals with respect to subset of the complex, the generators $\left\{ \chi, \; \delta(n_0) \chi, \; \Phi, \; \delta(n) \Phi, \; \alpha_i^{(K_i)}, \; \delta(n(i)) \alpha_i^{(K_i)} \right\}$, $n(i)= n_i^{(K_i)}$, the relations \eqref{ogromno}, form a graded differential algebra.
+If, depending on properties of the chain complex $\left(C(n, \Theta_n), \cdot\right)$, the kernels/mappings defining the commutation relations originating from the system \eqref{ogromno} satisfy the Jacobi identity \eqref{jacjac}, then the bigraded differential algebra turns into a continual Lie algebra $\mathcal G(\Theta_{n(i)})$ with the root space depending on the set of parameters $\Theta_{n(i)}$, of spaces $C\left(n(i), \Theta_{n(i)}\right)$. \end{theorem} The plan of the paper is the following.
 In the next subsection we recall the notion of a continual Lie algebra \cite{save}.
-In Section \ref{pseudo}, starting from a general (infinite) chain complex, we first define a product acting among spaces of a complex.
-We require Leibniz rule to be fulfilled for (co)boundary operators with respect to this product.
+In Section \ref{pseudo}, starting from the general (infinite) chain complex, we first define a product acting on elements of various spaces of a complex.
+We require the Leibniz rule to be fulfilled for (co)boundary operators with respect to this product.
 In addition to that we assume its skew-symmetry properties.
-Thus we endow the complex with the structure of an exterior differential graded algebra $\mathcal C$.
+Thus we endow the complex with the structure of a graded differential algebra $\mathcal C$.

 We then apply the natural condition of orthogonality with respect to a product among the chain complex spaces.
 For instance, in differential geometry, the orthogonality condition reduces to the integrability condition for differential forms.
-Further actions of (co)boundary operators, as well as consequences from the definition of the multiplication, generates a system of differential relations for elements of various chain complex spaces with extra compatibility conditions for indexes.
-This determines the structure of a graded algebra with differential relations for $\mathcal C$.
-By choosing independent elements satisfying the above relations, we then show the main result of this paper: for an exterior graded differential algebra associated to a chain complex, the independent generators, the system of differential relations, and Jacobi identities define the structure of a continual Lie algebra with the root space provided by the spaces parameters of a chain complex.
+Further actions of (co)boundary operators, as well as consequences from the definition of the multiplication, generate a system of relations for elements of various chain complex spaces with extra compatibility conditions for indices.
+This determines the structure of a graded algebra with relations for $\mathcal C$.
+By choosing independent elements satisfying the above relations, we then show the main result of this paper: for a graded differential algebra associated to a chain complex, the independent generators, the system of relations, and the Jacobi identity define the structure of a continual Lie algebra with the root space provided by the spaces parameters of a chain complex.